About this course

 - an understanding of the need for responsive and responsible projects to grow business and achieve change quickly

 - a focus on emerging projects and change practices evidenced in agile and lean approaches

-Digital Business Innovation and Sustainability
+Digital Business Innovation

-Business Growth Project
+Leadership for Business Growth

 An insight into teaching on your course

 The course is taught in three day blocks each month.

 Our approach to how managers and leaders learn uses proven management and leadership development approaches.